KieranBest/Final-Year-Project/Documentation.md

 - Multiple keys being displayed on the visual keyboard
 - Multiple keys being displayed on the staff
 - Scoring for multiple keys
-- Documenting wrong notes pushed when one or more notes pressed does not much notes required for chords
+- Documenting wrong notes pushed when 1 or more notes pressed does not much notes required for chords

 present all the results (products, experimental findings, theories, etc.) generated during the project.
 This may also include some off-topic findings that were not expected, or which were side-effects of other explorations.